zwets/unfasta/README.md

 This pipeline is efficient in more ways than you might realise:

-* _I/O_.
+* **I/O**.
 Apart from the obvious initial read, the pipeline performs no disc I/O.  All data travels in-memory from process to process.
-* _Storage_.
+* **Storage**.
 There is no intermediate storage of data.
 Disc space requirement of the pipeline is zero.
-* _Memory_.
+* **Memory**.
 Each of the four processes needs only analyse a single byte at a time.
 The theoretical memory requirement of the pipeline is 4 bytes.
-* _Time_.
+* **Time**.
 The four processes run concurrently.
 Theoretical time requirement is no worse than that of the slowest process.
 The transparent parallelism provided by shell pipelines is underrated.

 #### Pipelines are inherently simple

 Apart from run-time efficiency, the pipes and filters approach of chaining simple tools together has benefits such as robustness, reusability, and simplicity in terms of cognitive load.
-It suffices to understand the individual tools in order to understand their composition -- which in turn is just another stream processor.
-As in functional programming (that is, in the absence of side-effects), cognitive load goes up linearly with the number of parts, not quadratically as it does in effectful systems where _N_ parts yield _N×N_ potential interactions to take into account.
+In a pipeline architecture it suffices to understand the individual filters in order to understand the whole -- in turn just another filter.
+As in functional programming (that is, in the absence of side-effects), cognitive load goes up only linearly with the number of parts, not quadratically as it does in effectful systems where _N_ parts yield _N×N_ potential interactions to take into account.

 ### Design decisions

-#### No Singletons
+#### Lists of sequences

-As in FASTA, an unfasta file contains a list of zero (does FASTA support this?) or more 'records' where record is a defline and a sequence.
-All unfasta filters (`uf-*`) operates on all records in a FASTA file.
-As in the R Language, single records are no special case, they are a lists of one element.
+As in FASTA, an unfasta file contains a list of zero (does FASTA support this?) or more 'records', where a record is a pair of a header and a sequence.
+All unfasta filters (`uf-*`) operate on all records in a FASTA file.
+As in the R Language, there is no special case for a single record.
+It is simply a list of one element.

 #### Comply with BLAST practices

-The FASTA definition may be underspecified, but the defline definition even more so.
-BLAST does put some requirements on it.
-E.g. it must start with `>` followed immediately (no space) by an identifier which must not contain spaces, followed by an optional title.
-The identifier must conform to a list (there are multiple ,,,), but can apparently also be a concatenation?
-Local sequences must have prefix `lcl` or `gnl`.
+@@@TODO@@@ stick with the BLAST recommendations for FASTA header lines, sequence identifiers and sequence data.

 #### Requirements for filters

 Filters must read standard input and write to standard output.
-Filters must produce valid unfasta output, that is pairs of lines with the first starting with `>` and the second @TODO@ what requirements for the SEQUENCE DATA?
-Pragmatics: filters must be self-documenting, that is support at least the `--help` option.
+Filters must produce valid unfasta output, that is pairs of lines with the first starting with `>` and the second having sequence data.
+For constraints on the sequence data, refer to `uf-validate`.
+Filters must be self-documenting, that is support at least the `--help` option.

 #### Zero-length sequences

 Unfasta supports zero-length sequences.
 (Does FASTA support these?
 If not, how to export them?)
-They look like this:
+They would look like this on the line:

     >ident1 An empty sequence

     >ident2 The next sequence
     SEQUENCE DATA

 There are two reasons to support zero-length sequences.
 Firstly, a zero-length sequence could arise in the course of a pipeline, so we must at that point either error out (because it is [required](#requirements-for-filters) that filters produce valid unfasta, or output the zero-length sequence.
-Secondly, zero-length sequences fit in well with the functional (algebraic) definition of a sequence: a sequence is either the empty sequence, or an element (base, character) followed by a sequence.
+Secondly, zero-length sequences fit in well with the functional (algebraic) recursive definition of a sequence: a sequence is either the empty sequence, or an element followed by a sequence.

 #### Infinite sequences

 Infinite sequences are not relevant to unfasta.
 Unfasta is a file format, and no finite file can represent an infinite sequence.
-In a processing node, an infinite sequence can exist, but it cannot be streamed out.
+Inside a processing node (filter), an infinite sequence can exist, but it cannot be streamed out.
 (Infinite sequences make sense for circular genomes or peptides.)

 ## Miscellaneous